The Zero Waste Coffee Project

 One advantage is that it provides a better melting profile in ice creams, for example; the ice cream melts more slowly compared to the current additives on the market.

 We also see a flavour enhancing ability.
 For instance, let's take an ice cream with strawberry flavour, with or without additional strawberry fruits.
 Adding Dutch Gum® boosts the strawberry flavour, which gives you a better tasting ice cream.
-A manufacturer can now decide if he wants to have a more flavourful ice cream or the same flavour as before, but with reduced costs because he can add less flavour.
+A manufacturer can now decide if he or she wants to have a more flavourful ice cream or the same flavour as before, but with reduced costs because he can add less flavour.
 Cacao, as you know, is very expensive at the moment.
 We are running experiments right now, and we already see a flavour enhancement there too.
 We now try to figure the savings you could make e.g. as a chocolate producer without compromising the flavour of your chocolate product.

 As a manufacturer of ice cream or chocolate, would those savings outweigh the cost of having to buy your new Dutch Gum®?

-Yes!
+In our opinion, yes!
 But there is something else.
 70 or 80% of LBG is produced in the Mediterranean region, mainly Italy, Spain, Portugal, but due to Real Estate activities we see a decrease in the number of carob trees, which means a slow but steady reduction in the LBG supply.
 This means, it has to be replaced by something else…

 Can the Dutch Gum® be used in drinks or juices too?